 Some topics go out of fashion and people stop blogging about them.

 That means if you write about these topics and re-ignite interest about them, you’ll likely gain top ranking for the related keywords.

 iv.
 New Keywords

-This is the toughest keyword strategy in the reverse SEO technique, but one of the most beneficial.
+This is the toughest keyword strategy of all the SEO optimization techniques, but one of the most beneficial.